-- (1) a substantive rule which grants or recognizes an exemption or relieves a restriction; - (2) interpretative rules and statements of policy; or - (3) as otherwise provided by the agency for good cause found and published with the rule. - (e) Each agency shall give an interested person the right to petition for the issuance, amendment, or repeal of a rule.
+- (1) a substantive rule which grants or recognizes an exemption or relieves a restriction; - (2) interpretative rules and statements of policy; or - (3) as otherwise provided by the agency for good cause found and published with the rule. (e) Each agency shall give an interested person the right to petition for the issuance, amendment, or - (e) Each agency shall give an interested person the right to petition for the issuance, amendment, or repeal of a rule.